Icenium/bond-content/custom-cordova-plugins/lesson-4.md

 <hr data-action="end" />

-> Tip: If you use another AppBuilder IDE such as our Windows client, Visual Studio extension, Command Line Interface, or Sublime Text package, you can deploy directly to any connected device without going through the process of scanning QR codes or downloading and manually installing the app!*
+**Tip**: If you use another AppBuilder IDE such as our Windows client, Visual Studio extension, Command Line Interface, or Sublime Text package, you can deploy directly to any connected device without going through the process of scanning QR codes or downloading and manually installing the app!*

 ### Step 13.
 Use LiveSync to see your changes without re-building